Campus and Facilities

 The station serves a 70-mile radius in northeastern Kansas as well as a 30-mile area in southeast central Kansas.
 In addition, other communities in Kansas, Nebraska, Oklahoma and Missouri receive the KTWU signal over various cable systems.
 More information about KTWU is available on-line at www.ktwu.org.

-The Law Library for Washburn University School of Law is located in the law building on the northwest corner of the campus.
+The Law Library for Washburn University School of Law is located in the law building on the southeast corner of the campus.
 The National Jurist (March 2010) ranked the library 40th among 198 U.S. law school libraries using a mix of categories measuring collection, facility and staff resources.
 The library contains over 406,000 volumes, including titles in microfiche, video, and digital formats.
 It is an official depository for materials published by the U.S. Government Printing Office and Kansas state agencies.
 Appellate case reports and statutes from all fifty states are available as is an extensive collection of briefs from the U.S. and Kansas Supreme Courts.
-The online catalog provides direct access to selected Internet full text documents as well as to the holdings of the university’s Mabee Library and the 200,000 volumes held by the Kansas Supreme Court Law Library (located a five-minute drive from the law school in the Judicial Center).
+The online catalog provides direct access to selected Internet full text documents as well as to the holdings of the University Library and the 200,000 volumes held by the Kansas Supreme Court Law Library (located a five-minute drive from the law school in the Judicial Center).

+The Mulvane Art Museum, founded in 1922 with a bequest from Joab Mulvane, is one of the oldest museums west of the Mississippi River.
 Accredited by the American Association of Museums in 1988, the Museum houses a collection of approximately 4,000 objects from around the world including paintings, prints, drawings, sculptures, photographs and decorative art.
 While international in scope, the Museum’s collection focuses on the works of artists from Kansas and the Midwest and has a concentration in American art of the 20th century.
 In addition to showing works from the collection the Museum also hosts traveling exhibitions.

 Following a tornado in 1966, that destroyed most of the buildings on campus, the present complex was built.
 Due to the nature of the Mulvane Trust, the original building’s native limestone exterior was unchanged; however the severely damaged interior was gutted and connected to the new Garvey Fine Arts Center which also houses the Art History, Music and Theater Departments.
 The Mulvane Art Museum underwent another renovation project, completed in 2006, that increased exhibition space to 5,000 sq. ft., provided secure storage for the collection, art preparation areas, and significantly enlarged the art education program with the creation of ArtLab, a 1,500 sq. ft. hands-on art experience center and the renovation of four education classrooms.

 The Museum’s education program provides extensive community outreach to children at after school sites, public and private school classrooms and preschool centers throughout the region.
 In-house art classes, public lectures, family events and community educational experiences for people of all ages and abilities are also offered.
+Admission to the Museum and ArtLab is free and open to the public.

 Student Recreation and Wellness Center, SRWC, facility components include a rock climbing wall, indoor track, gymnasium, cardiovascular and resistance training area, multi-purpose room, wellness suite, and locker rooms.
 Program offerings include informal, intramural, group exercise, climbing and wellness opportunities.

-The Library has three floors: the first level is a collaborative study space that also houses bound journals, the third level contains the stacks and the Washburn Tutoring and Writing Center, while the main level is a mixed space that serves the Washburn Community as a learning commons - a space for students and faculty to engage each other and the world outside the formal classroom.
-Laptops and IPads are available for checkout at the Welcome Center.
-The Library website or digital branch (www.washburn.edu/mabee) is designed for ease of use, and features the ENCORE search tool that allows researchers to access the collections of Mabee Library, the Carnegie Education Library, the Washburn School of Law Library, the Kansas Supreme Court Library, and the Kansas State Historical Society Library.
-In addition to an extensive number of books and print journals, the Library also provides access to an expanding number of electronic resources.
-Librarians provide an online subject-specific set of help tools (libguides.washburn.edu), which extend public services beyond the 104 hours each week that in-person research assistance is available.
+Laptops are available for checkout at the library desk.
+The Library website or digital branch (www.washburn.edu/mabee) features the Encore search tool that allows researchers to access the collections of the Washburn University Libraries, the Curriculum Resources Library, the Washburn School of Law Library, the Kansas Supreme Court Library , and the Kansas State Historical Society Library.
+In addition to an extensive number of books and print journals, the Library also provides access to electronic resources.
+Librarians provide an online subject-specific set of help tools(http://libguides.washburn.edu), which extend public services beyond the 88.5 hours each week that in-person research assistance is available.